stuycs-gh-classrooms/nxtm-p00-pd09-oranges/README.md

 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 - There will be multiple orbs and one fixed orb.
-- Gravity, drag, and spring will be utilized.
+- Gravity, drag, and Electricity will be utilized.
-- We expect orbs to move towards the fixed orb while oscillating back and forth between orbs and slowly decelerate.
-Once the optimal velocity is reached, the orbs will begin orbiting the fixed orb.
+- I did this last minute.